Winston-Lu/Rainmeter-Dynamic-Weather/README.md

 A Rainmeter skin template for a background that changes depending on the current location's time and weather

-This skin uses images sized for 1920x1080 screens.
+This skin uses 2560x1440 (16x9) images that will change size depending on your screen resolution.
 See **Configuration** for details to change this below

 Since Rainmeter is only on Windows system, this does not work with MacOS or GNU/Linux